How to Make Money in Real Estate: 8 Proven Ways You don't need an enormous amount of capital to find and execute lucrative deals.

 One way that you can make money from real estate without having to put up very much capital or credit is to flip contracts.
 All you have to do is find a distressed seller and a motivated buyer, then bring them together.
 While locating a distressed seller might seem complicated, Clothier has systemized the entire process for doing this.
 The trick with contract flipping is to identify the distressed seller and locate a ready-to-go buyer.

 By bringing these parties together, you've cut out the need to go hunting for a buyer after you've entered a contract.
 That situation presents more risk.
 Instead, by locating the sellers and the buyers beforehand, you can easily enter into a contract with the confidence that you won't get stuck having to close escrow on the property.

 To do this, you have to be able to identify either vacant homes or homes that are behind on their mortgages.
 That's the tricky part.
 You're effectively trying to find distressed sellers, but homes that are already vacant are primed for an opportunity like this.

-5. Short sales
+5. Short Sales

-Short sales occur when the current owner of their home is behind on their mortgage but the property hasn't yet entered into foreclosure.
+Short sales occur when the current owner of their home is behind on their mortgage, but the property hasn't yet entered into foreclosure.
 In order for this to happen, all parties have to agree to the transaction since the property is being sold off for less than is owed on the existing mortgages.
-This can be a great opportunity to make a quick profit without investing into lengthy renovations.
+This can be a great opportunity to make a quick profit without investing in lengthy renovations.

 However, succeeding with short sales or any other default-type auctions is often tricky.
 You usually need to pay for the homes outright in cash, and sometimes that has to happen site-unseen.
 Short sales are better than auctions because you get a chance to check out the home and enter into a negotiation process.
 Unless you're a seasoned investor, jumping in without an inspection and complete review could be risky.